 Things to Do in Tinos

 Tinos is a place to exercise, relax, and contemplate.
-If you can afford to dive into its cool waters in springtime, just visit one of the over 35 natural beaches in the island.
+If you can afford to dive into its cool waters in springtime, just visit one of the over 35 natural beaches on the island.
 Or else hike and walk or hop from one village to the next; there are many (some of them Catholic due to Venetian rule in the Middle Ages) with little coffee shops and casual restaurants.
 Check also the over 1000 dovecotes, quite characteristic architectural elements that were symbols of Venetian wealth.
 Nightlife is not a strong point here, but if you want to have some drinks in the town try the two cult bars: Argonautis and Koursaros.
 The best restaurant in embracing creatively local gastronomy is Thalassaki and you need to book in advance!
 Other culinary suggestions (serving local organic wine as well) include San to Alati (translates as ‘Like Salt’), Marathia (a must-try, gourmet, farm-to-table, all-day dining spot with elegant accommodation options), and Itan Ena Mikro Karavi (an elegant one with equal attention to the quality of local ingredients).

 Accommodation in Mykonos

 Bill & Coo Suites and Lounge.
-Uphill and on your way out of town, in the Megali Ammos beach area, with breathtaking Aegean sea view, a spectacular swimming pool & bar, and a multi-awarded gourmet restaurant, this boutique hotel offers privacy and a serene atmosphere in a modern Cycladic design complex.
-Another great Bill & Coo hotel with equally luxurious amenities and a meat-focused restaurant bar is located on the other edge of the island in Agios Ioannis.
+Uphill and on your way out of town, in the Megali Ammos beach area, with a breathtaking Aegean sea view, a spectacular swimming pool & bar, and the Gastronomy Project culinary experience, this boutique hotel offers privacy and a serene atmosphere in a modern Cycladic design complex.
+Sister hotel Bill & Coo Coast Suites with equally luxurious amenities and the acclaimed meat-focused Beef Bar restaurant bar is located on the other edge of the island in Agios Ioannis.
 Private dining is also an option.

 Santa Marina.
-On a more densely built bay, this sizeable exclusive resort with multiple swimming pools, restaurants (including Buddha Bar), bars, private dining areas, a private beach, tennis court, fitness center, a spa with sauna and steam room, a hair salon, a nail salon, a chapel for weddings, and many ultra-elegantly decorated rooms and villas, has been a vacay Eden for celebrities and purely affluent guests alike.
+On the more densely built bay of Ornos, this sizeable Luxury Collection exclusive resort with multiple swimming pools, restaurants (including Buddha Bar), bars, private dining areas, a private beach, tennis court, fitness center, a spa with sauna and steam room, a hair salon, a nail salon, a chapel for weddings, and many ultra-elegantly decorated rooms and villas, has been a vacay Eden for celebrities and purely affluent guests alike.
 For summer 2021, the world-renowned British chef and restauranteur, Jason Atherton, launches his first restaurant (June 16th) in the Mediterranean at Santa Marina, Mykonos Social.
 Atherton – whose flagship restaurant, Pollen Street Social in Mayfair, London, was awarded a Michelin star within just six months of its opening – takes over the resort’s former Colonial Pool Restaurant and Bar with sweeping views of the Aegean Sea.
 The stylish restaurant is a bespoke, all-day dining destination serving a selection of Mediterranean and Greek dishes along with Tiki-style cocktails.

 Mykonos Blu.
 Elevated, right on the world-famous sandy beach of Psarou, with a private full-service segment of it, 103 blue-accented all-white luxury bungalows, suites, and villas (some of them with private pools and other amenities) stand among the finest examples of exclusive seaside accommodation.
 With a one-of-a-kind infinity pool (20 pools in total), multiple restaurants, bars, stylish lounges, a wellness center, it is definitely an idyllic place with many perks.

 Kenshō Psarou.
 A 5-star hotel for jetsetters who adore beach life, this Aegean architecture masterpiece crafted from local stone and aged wood recently opened also in Psarou; one of the most exclusive beaches on the planet.
 29 luxury rooms and suites equipped with either outdoor hot tubs or private plunge pools are complemented with a seaside pool lounge and a restaurant, a beach club, a spa with serum-based Codage beauty products, a jaw-dropping all-glass good-framed sea-view fitness center, and a designer boutique.
 At the restaurant, The bold menu signed by Mykonian chef Ippokratis orchestrating Greek flavors influenced by Japanese and Peruvian elements, mixed and mingled to make chic comfort dishes including sushi to his arsenal.
 It is totally a VIP experience with many famous guests.

 Cavo Tagoo.
-With the richest variety of super upscale roomy Cycladic suites and villas featuring private pools, hot tubs, and cave-like structures, an infinity pool with breathtaking sunset sea view, and a bar for heavenly cocktails, this place defines sea-view luxury.
+With the richest variety of super upscale roomy Cycladic suites and villas featuring private pools, hot tubs, and cave-like structures, an infinity pool with breathtaking sunset sea view, and a bar for heavenly cocktails, this place near Chora defines sea-view luxury.
 Nothing compares to their magnificent villas.
 Ultra-rich tastemakers have it as their favorite from the moment they check in to the modern-art-clad lobby.
 It’s totally unique.
-This summer and until September 30th, 2020, world-renowned Zuma restaurant will be serving signature contemporary Japanese cuisine next to the iconic pool bar.
+The world-renowned Zuma restaurant serves signature contemporary Japanese cuisine next to the iconic pool bar.